lubuntu-team/manual/source/2/2.4/2.4.1/ARK.rst

 The :guilabel:`Extraction Settings` tab has options for extracting files.
 To open the destinatation folder after extraction check the :guilabel:`Open destination folder after extraction` checkbox.
 To close ARK after extraction check the :guilabel:`Close ARK after extraction` checkbox.
 To have ARK extract to a subfolder if the archive has more than one file or directoryy at the of the file check the :guilabel:`Extract to subfolder if the archive has more than one top-level entry`.

 The :guilabel:`Plugin Settings` tab has settings for each individual plugin.
 The :guilabel:`Name column` is the name of the plugin and the :guilabel:`Description` column is a descrption of the plugin.
-To toggle enabling disabling a plugin check or uncheck the chekbox next to the plugin name on the :guilabel:`Name` checkbox.
+To toggle enabling disabling a plugin check or uncheck the chekbox next to the plugin name in the :guilabel:`Name` coulumn.

 To toggle preview for files larger than a certain size check/uncheck the :guilabel:`Disable preview for files larger than` checkbox.
 To change the size of the amount to be previewed change the field to the right of :guilabel:`Disable preview for files larger than` field.